firetowerproject/firetowerproject/content/quote/hollis.md

 author: Zack Hollis
 class: 2002
 ---
 The time is right to take on the goal of elevating the AppState Men's Cross Country program back to the national stage.
-Let's do this!